reframejs/reframe/docs/usage-manual.template.md

 The static assets are located in the `dist/browser/` directory.

 !INLINE ./help.md --hide-source-path
+!INLINE ./top-link.md #use-cases --hide-source-path

-## Serverless Deploy !INLINE ./top-link.md #use-cases
+## Serverless Deploy

 If your app is stateless we then recommand serverless deployment.